pantrypoints/sp/content/en/research/galileo/new/day-2d.md

 {{< /r >}}

-Salv.
+{{< l a="Salviati" >}}
-Very true: but, since this solution seemed to leave room for doubt, Bishop di Guevara,
+Very true: but, since this solution seemed to leave room for doubt, Bishop di Guevara, whose truly learned commentaries have greatly enriched and illuminated this work, indulges in additional clever speculations with the hope of thus overcoming all difficulties.

-whose truly learned commentaries have greatly enriched and illuminated this work, indulges in additional clever speculations with the hope of thus overcoming all difficulties; nevertheless even he is confused as regards this particular point, namely, whether, when the length and thickness of these solid figures increase in the same ratio, their strength and resistance to fracture, as well as to bending, remain constant.
+Nevertheless even he is confused as regards this particular point, namely, whether, when the length and thickness of these solid figures increase in the same ratio, their strength and resistance to fracture, as well as to bending, remain constant.
 After much thought upon this subject, I have reached the following result.
 First I shall show that,
+{{< /l >}}